Kaylaesmith1/activities-backend-api/README.md

 23. Save the files, commit and push these changes to GitHub.

-24. To deploy in Heroku, select the 'deploy' tab.
-Scroll down and select 'GitHub' to connect to.
-Search for your repository and connect them.
-Then scroll down to manual deployment and click 'deploy branch'.  it's time for deployment.
-Scroll to the top of the settings page in Heroku and click the 'Deploy' tab.
+24. Scroll to the top of the settings page in Heroku and click the 'Deploy' tab.
 For deployment method, select 'Github'.
 Search for the repository name you want to deploy and then click connect.

     The deployed Heroku API can be found [here](https://activities-backend-api-a2cb7e703660.herokuapp.com/).
     The backend GitHub repository can be found [here](https://github.com/Kaylaesmith1/activities-backend-api).